alexandre-touret/api-first-workshop/docs/workshop.md

       tags:
         - Guitar Resource
 ```

 In this way, your customer must stick to your specification during their tests.

-Be aware, to be detected and usable in Microcks, the name of the examples declared in the request must also be  present
-in the response specification.
+Be aware, to be detected and usable in Microcks, the name of the examples declared in the request must also be declared in the response specification.

 Now, how to deal with endpoints which don't return any content?